 I want to be different, and I want to have my own personality.

 Trust me, being different is okay, because I am far from normal in a lot of opinions

-My favorite book is “War and Peace,” I love classical music, whenever someone asks me to go to the library, I get excited for I love being around books.
-I especially love books from the 1800’s, I love Shakespeare, Jane Austen, and if you haven’t noticed, then my favorite subject is English.
+My favorite authors are C.S Lewis and Jane Austen, I love classical music, whenever someone asks me to go to the library, I get excited for I love being around books and quiet places to study.
+I especially love books from the 1800’s, I love Shakespeare, history, and if you haven’t noticed, then my favorite subject is English.

-I might be into “boring” things that can make a person yawn if you aren’t into Leo Tolstoy or Jane Austin like I am, but that’s not what matters.
-What matters is that two snowflakes are never alike.
+I might be into “boring” things that can make a person yawn if you aren’t ia person such as me, but what matters is that two snowflakes are never alike.

 Why should we have to make others happy when we should be pleasing God?

 If you like music, then embrace it!